wiedehopf/tar1090/README.md

 ## 0800-DESTROY-SD-CARD

-History function as used for tar1090.adsbexchange.com

-No seriously this writes to disk quite often, it will fill up your sd-card by means of writing lots of little files.
+History function as used for globe.adsbexchange.com (destroy sd-card is a bit of a joke but obviously it will use disk space and create quite a few files, they will be kept indefinitely so if the folder grows to big you'll have to delete old files yourself)

 This is not in any way or form officially supported and you should consider it experimental.
 To accomplish this, you need to use the dev branch of my readsb repository.